vercingetorix47/GRIB-read/README.md

 # GRIB-read
-wwstread.py has an API that can be used to load GFS Wave and GDAS grib files to retrieve the following parameters:
+## DOCKER IMAGE USAGE
+All dependencies are already installed onto docker image, as well a copy of this repo (sans the image obviously).
+Run 'Grib read main.py' to start flask server at http://127.0.0.1:5000/  <br>
+The following data parameters can be retrieved from the API -
 - Wind direction - wdir
 - Wind speed - ws
 - Wave direction - wvdir
-- Wave height - shww
+- Wave height - wvht
-- Wave period - mpww
+- Wave period - wpd
 - Swell direction - swdir
-- Swell height - swell
+- Swell height - swht
-- Swell period - swper
+- Swell period - swpd
-- Air temperature - t
+- Air temperature - temp

+<br>These can either be retrieved as a full json payload, or a partial json payload.<br>
+For a full payload, pass lat and lon as parameters to server address like so - <a href='http://127.0.0.1:5000/full/0/0'>http://127.0.0.1:5000/full/[lat]/[lon]</a> <br>
+For partial data retrieval use the following format with 0s or 1s for parameters other than lat or lon - <a href='http://127.0.0.1:5000/partial/0/0/1/1/1/1/1/1/1/1/1'>http://127.0.0.1:5000/partial/[lat]/[lon]/[wdir]/[ws]/[wvdir]/[wvht]/[wpd]/[swdir]/[swht]/[swpd]/[temp]</a> <br>

 ## Dependencies
 - xarray